mp051998/AccessKeyManagementService/README.md

 ## Description

 This is a simple nest app to allow admins to generate custom access keys to users.
 This service acts as a middleware of sorts and enforces rate limiting on the access keys.
 The access keys are stored in a redis datastore and the rate limiting is enforced using custom logic in the access key service.
-This app works alongside [here](https://github.com/mp051998/Web3TokenInformationService)
+This app works alongside [token service app](https://github.com/mp051998/Web3TokenInformationService)

 ## Installation